raghav147/raghav147/README.md

 * ✉️  You can contact me at [raghavpsharma@gmail.com](mailto:raghavpsharma@gmail.com)
 * 🧠  I'm learning Implementing Finance Models using Python
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I am a huge Arsenal fan.
 I love to get involved and take leadership roles.
+I'm passionate about music and enjoy playing guitar, Cajón, and composing songs in my free time!

 ### Skills